How to get the contraceptive pill in the pandemic

 If you get your contraception from a GP surgery, family planning or sexual health clinic, you may be concerned about how this service has been affected by the COVID-19 pandemic.

 Across the UK, different measures have been put in place to keep doctors, nurses and patients safe.
 This means that some surgeries and clinics may have limited the number of daily appointments, reduced walk-ins, replaced most in-person appointments with telephone appointments, or even temporarily closed.

-As a result, contraception services that require face-to-face care are likely to have changed.
+Contraception services that require face-to-face care might have changed.
+Even with restrictions easing, your local surgery might not go back to its ways of working before the pandemic.
 Repeat contraception such as the pill, however, will usually still be available.

 If you’re wondering where to get the contraceptive pill, at LloydsPharmacy Online Doctor we are still running our contraception service, which means you can safely order the combined pill (including low dose), progesterone-only pill (mini pill), as well as, as well as the patch, ring and emergency contraception, from our online clinic.